Dreamscent/Dreamscent.github.io/_posts/2021-04-01-Certified-Red-Team-Operator-Review.md

 In less than a few hours, I had the first flag under my belt.
-However, due to some strange issue, I was stuck at a particular machine for about 24 hours(including sleep and meals of course).
-I had consulted the course materials, the tool documentation, various reputable guides and blogs on the topic, but the commands used just could not work.
+However, due to some strange issue, I was stuck at a particular task for about 24 hours(including sleep and meals of course).
+I had consulted the course materials, the tool documentation and various reputable guides and blogs on the topic, but the commands used just could not work.
 In the end, I could only achieve it via some other weird way.
 It was a very straightforward task, but till today, I still don't know if there was an issue with the exam machine, my tool, or just me being bad at what I do.
 Perhaps I will never know.

-Once I got through, the second and third flags fell rather quickly, allowing me to get my passing score by the 30th or so hour(can't remember the exact time though).
-By then, I was tired and fairly pissed at the issues I was having(I had to reset Covenant 3 times during my exam in total because everything became unresponsive, and start from scratch to regain my progress.
+Once I got through, the second and third flags fell rather quickly, allowing me to get my passing score by the 30th or so hour.
+By then, I was tired and fairly pissed at the issues I was having(I had to reset Covenant 3 times during my exam in total because everything became unresponsive, and start from scratch to regain my progress).
 I knew where the last flag was, and how to get it, but Covenant decided to crap out on me again, so I called it a day.